Postdoctoral Research Associate in Theoretical Physics

 Post Information and Requirements

-Successful applicants will be expected to have a PhD in Theoretical Physics (or equivalent experience) and be particularly knowledgeable of recent progress or activity in the area specified above.
+Successful applicants will be expected to have a PhD in Theoretical Physics (or equivalent experience) and be particularly knowledgeable of recent progress or activity in the areas specified above.
 Applicants will also be required to work independently, have strong analytical skills and be an effective team player.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.